 Project Overview

-Mathematica and its partner RAND are helping CMS determine whether a new pay-for-performance model reduces heart attacks and strokes among high-risk Medicare beneficiaries.
+Mathematica and its partner RAND are helping CMS determine whether a quality improvement model with performance-based payments reduced first-time heart attacks and strokes among Medicare beneficiaries.

-If this model proves successful, CMS can make it part of how Medicare pays for preventive cardiovascular care throughout the country.
-Our role is to help CMS determine if the model is successful, which means assessing (1) whether and how the model reduces heart attacks and strokes and (2) whether the model reduces Medicare spending on hospitalizations and post-acute care for cardiovascular events enough to fully offset model payments.
+Our role is to help CMS determine if the model was successful, which means assessing (1) whether and how the model reduced first-time heart attacks and strokes and (2) whether the model reduced Medicare spending on hospitalizations and post-acute care for cardiovascular events enough to fully offset model payments.

 U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services